th-efool/PixelPlay/README.md

 ## Overview

 This project implements a deep learning model for multi-class image classification using TensorFlow and Keras.
 The training was conducted in two distinct phases with an efficient combination of layer structuring and training strategies.
+Builded up dataset for the unseen classes using “feedbackCustom Search JSON API” and using bing through “beautifulsoup”

 ### Training Phases